 This cozy pumpkin dal is perfect for fall!
 It’s savory, comforting, and really easy to make in an instant pot.

 It’s mid-September, and I am already all about that pumpkin life.
 Not so much in the form of a PSL… I’m thinking more along the lines of pumpkin dal.

 And this pumpkin dal just so happens to be really tasty and really easy to make!
-The two main ingredients: canned pumpkin (because convenience) and red lentils.
-It’s spiced with mustard seeds, curry leaves, garam masala and a little pumpkin pie spice!
+The two main ingredients: canned pumpkin (because of convenience) and red lentils.
+It’s spiced with mustard seeds, curry leaves, garam masala, and pumpkin pie spice!

 This dal also calls for onion masala, a magical sauce that makes cooking flavorful Indian food so much faster.